Wings30306/calling-mrs-christmas/README.md

 This app contains everything about the company.
 As such, it houses the models for Employee and Case Study.
 It also contains the templates and views for:

-- the home page, which contains the company manifest with a Book Now button redirecting the user to Services, Our Promise To You and a randomly selected case study under the heading Success Story, with a More Like This button linking to the Success Stories page that lists all of them.
+- The Home page, which contains the company manifest with a Book Now button redirecting the user to Services, Our Promise To You and a randomly selected case study under the heading Success Story, with a More Like This button linking to the Success Stories page that lists all of them.
-- the About page, which gives the user a bit more information about the company's history and staff members.
+- The About page, which gives the user a bit more information about the company's history and staff members.
 Clicking or tapping a staff member's card will bring the user to their respective introduction page.
-- the staff member introduction page.
+- The Staffmember Introduction page.
 This shows a user the respective staff member's profile image, name, title and a short introduction.
-- the casestudies page which shows off all our success stories, not just the one randomly selected one on the home page.
+- The Casestudies page which shows off all our success stories, not just the one randomly selected one on the home page.

 #### Accounts

 As the name says, this app deals with everything account-related.
 As such, it houses the login, register, logout and profile functionality as well as the urls and templates for password reset.
 Features for this app:

-- register: allows users to create an account.
+- Register: allows users to create an account.
 Fields on the form: - username (this has to be unique) - email (this has to be unique) - first name - last name - password - password confirmation (has to be equal to password)
-- login: allows users to log into their account with their email or username and their chosen password.
+- Login: allows users to log into their account with their email or username and their chosen password.
 Fields on the form: - Username/email - Password
-- profile: this page brings together everything related to the current user in one place: - past purchases (from Order model in checkout app) - sent messages and the replies to them - account details (listed, not editable) - contact details (editable form).
+- Profile: this page brings together everything related to the current user in one place: - past purchases (from Order model in checkout app) - sent messages and the replies to them - account details (listed, not editable) - contact details (editable form).
 Logging in is mandatory so users cannot change each other's details.
-- logout: clicking or tapping this item on the dropdown menu in the navbar will log a user out and redirect them to the main page with a message to tell them "Thank you for visiting".
+- Logout: clicking or tapping this item on the dropdown menu in the navbar will log a user out and redirect them to the main page with a message to tell them "Thank you for visiting".
+- Password reset functionality (built into Django, but I've extended the templates to match the rest of the site)

+It's also where the model for Contact Details and the accompanying form are housed so contact details can be saved by a user.

 #### Services